Style Guide#

 mixedCase is allowed only in contexts where that is already the prevailing style (e.g. threading.py), to retain backwards compatibility.

-Therefore, Snake Case is preferred.
+Therefore, snake_case is preferred.

-For this reason, RocketPy is being converted from Camel to Snake as of version 1.0.0
+For this reason, RocketPy has being fully converted from CamelCase

 .

-New contributions should strive to follow Snake case as well.
+New contributions should only follow snake_case

 Furthermore, when it comes to naming new variables, functions, classes or anything in RocketPy, always try to use descriptive names.